PGEHackathon/data2023/README.md

 #### Well / ESP Data

 * **wellData.csv** - data on 166 unique ESPs installed on 146 wells.
-For example, if an ESP fails and a new ESP is installed, there are two rows for one well, one for ESP_1 and another for ESP_2.
+All ESPs not in the solution.csv are assumed to have failed.

 The features include: